 If you are successful in installing another application from .apk, it is likely that your .apk file is corrupted.
 Please try to obtain the file again from another source.

-Q: I'm having troubles with running Android apps, what can I do?
+Q: I'm having trouble with running Android apps, what can I do?

-If some of your Android apps fail to launch or tend to crash, then it is worth while trying to restart the AndroidTM support of your Sailfish device.
-Restarting Android service ends all processes related to it, and after this starts them up again.
+If some of your Android apps fail to launch or tend to crash, then it is worthwhile trying to restart the AndroidTM App Support of your Sailfish device.
+Restarting the Android service ends all processes related to it, and after this starts them up again.

-In order to do this, go to Settings > AndroidTM support and stop the AndroidTM support by tapping the "Stop" button and then restart if by tapping "Start" button.
+In order to do this, go to Settings > AndroidTM App Support and stop it by tapping the "Stop" button and then restart it by tapping the "Start" button.